ElytraMC-Server/ElytraMC/README.md

-# ElytraMC - Conveinent way of managing your Minecraft server(s)
+# ElytraMC - Convenient way of managing your Minecraft server(s)